Insights and Updates

 What is a good DSO ratio?

 A good DSO depends on your industry and payment terms.
 Generally, your DSO should be close to or slightly higher than your payment terms.
 If you offer Net 30 terms, a DSO of 30-40 days is reasonable.
 Retail companies typically have DSO of 10-30 days, while manufacturing might be 45-75 days.
-Compare your DSO to industry benchmarks and direct competitors for the best assessment.
+Compare your DSO to industry benchmarks for the best assessment.

 How often should I evaluate DSO?

 Most businesses evaluate DSO monthly or quarterly to track trends and identify problems early.
 Monthly calculations provide more granular insights and allow faster response to collection issues, while quarterly calculations align with financial reporting periods.
-Some companies with significant accounts receivable monitor DSO weekly as part of their cash management processes.

 How does DSO affect cash flow?